vpliego/BTTAI-AJL-Team-5/README.md

 ## **🎯 Project Highlights**

-* Built a CNN model using ReLU as our activation function to introduce non-linearity to the network in order to address the Algorithmic Justice League’s goal of bringing inclusivity to model building.
-The specific task from AJL seeks to address issues within healthcare and dermatology that currently leave individuals of color without accurate diagnoses because of faulty systems.
-In the model that we build, we aim to produce accurate results for individuals of a wide range of skin tones and minimize the bias that we are currently seeing within the healthcare industry.
+* Built a CNN model using ReLU activation to support inclusive healthcare diagnostics.
+* Focused on reducing bias in dermatology by training on diverse skin tones.
-* Achieved an F1/accuracy score of 31%.
+* Achieved 31% accuracy.
-* Implemented data encoding and created image generators to load images and labels properly to optimize results within computing constraints
+* Used data encoding and image generators to efficiently process images within computing limits.

 🔗 [Equitable AI for Dermatology | Kaggle Competition Page](https://www.kaggle.com/competitions/bttai-ajl-2025/overview)